-This blew other professional development sessions out the water.”
+“This blew other professional development sessions out the water.”

-Pauline Sinclair, Director, University of Guelph, Office of Graduate and Post-Doctoral Studies
+Pauline Sinclair, Director, Office of Graduate and Post-Doctoral Studies, University of Guelph

-The practice of applying improv techniques within the university classroom is not exclusive to the University of Guelph.
-Many top US Business Schools (Duke, UCLA, MIT) have improv training components.
-Mary Crossan of Western’s Ivey Business School is also a prominent researcher in the field and Canadian business programs within McGill, Waterloo and UBC all state they offer elective or required improv lessons.
+Let it be known that applying improv techniques within the university classroom is not exclusive to the University of Guelph.
+Many American business schools (Duke, UCLA, MIT) have core improv training components.
+Canadian business programs within McGill, Waterloo and UBC all state they offer elective or required improv lessons.
+Furthermore, Mary Crossan of Western’s Ivey Business School is a prominent researcher in the field.
+What seems unique about the University of Guelph is their appetite to apply improv across disciplines.
+To us, this makes sense because nearly all areas of study require group collaboration.

 Professor Pro Tip: Research shows that having improv in your class could lead to better class evaluations too.